aspnet/Blazor.Docs/docs/components/index.md

 When the check box is selected and cleared, the property's value is updated to `true` and `false`, respectively.

 The check box is updated in the UI only when the component is rendered, not in response to changing the property's value.
-Since components render themselves after processing event handler code executes, property updates are usually reflected in the UI immediately.
+Since components render themselves after event handler code executes, property updates are usually reflected in the UI immediately.

 **Format strings**

-Two-way databinding works with DateTime format strings (but not other format expressions at this time, such as currency or number formats):
+Two-way databinding works with [DateTime](https://docs.microsoft.com/dotnet/api/system.datetime) format strings (but not other format expressions at this time, such as currency or number formats):

 ```cshtml
 <input bind="@StartDate" format-value="yyyy-MM-dd" />